Mix Your Own Henna

 STEP 1 - Add these to your bowl: 25 grams henna powder (approx 1/4 cup), 1.5 tsp sugar, 1.5 tsp essential oil and about 1/4 cup water.
 Mix together well.
 The paste should be pretty thick but all ingredients blended thoroughly.
 Don't worry about small lumps, those will mostly dissolve later.

 STEP 2 - Cover with cling wrap.
 You don't have to be too careful about it - the idea is just to keep the henna from drying out.
 Now, let it sit!
-If you keep it a warm (not hot) location such as the top of your fridge or under a stove light, it will be ready in about 3 hours.
+If you keep it a warm (not hot) location such as the top of your fridge or under a stove light, it will be ready in about 3-4 hours.
 It will take a bit longer in a cooler spot (sometimes I'll just leave it overnight).
-(Note: 3 hours is more typical for a Rajasthani henna like my Suraja powder.
-If you're using Jamila brand, it takes much longer... often 48-72 hours)
+(Note: 3-4 hours is typical for a Rajasthani henna like my Suraja powder.
+If you're using Jamila brand, it may take a little longer.)

 STEP 3 - Check to see if it's ready with simple spot test.
 Dab a bit of henna on your fingertip and leave it there for about a minute.
 When you wipe it away, in natural light it should be bright orange.
 If it's not, let it sit a bit longer and test it again in another hour.